tomayac/local-reverse-geocoder/README.md

 ## A Word on Data Freshness

-By default, the local [GeoNames dump](http://download.geonames.org/export/dump/) data gets refreshed each day.
-You can override this behavior by removing the timestamp from the files in the `./geonames_dump` download folder.
-If you don't need admin1, admin2, admin3, admin4 or alternate names you can turn them off in a manual init call and decrease load time.
+By default, the local [GeoNames dump](http://download.geonames.org/export/dump/) data gets refreshed each day, creating files such as `admin1CodesASCII_YYYY-MM-DD.txt` in the cache directory.
+If you wish to reuse the existing downloaded files, you can rename them to remove the date, such as `admin1CodesASCII.txt`, which will suppress the download.
+If you don't need admin1, admin2, admin3, admin4 or alternate names, you can turn them off in a manual init call and decrease load time.

 ## A Word on Memory Usage